chonguschonguschongus/OpenJIO/README.md

 26 June 2023 - Evaluation Milestone 2:
 - User authentication
 - Creation of OpenJIOs
-- Chat and Accepting of OpenJIOs
+- Chat and Accepting of OpenJIOs [DELAYED]
+- Edit Profile [DONE but navigation issue]

 24 July 2023 - Evaluation Milestone 3:
-- For You Page of OpenJIOs
+- For You Page of OpenJIOs [REMOVED]
-- Algorithmic recommendation of OpenJIOs
+- Algorithmic recommendation of OpenJIOs [REMOVED]
 - Rating systems
+- Favourites
+- Edit Profile

 24 Aug 2023 - Splashdown:
 - Polish up the system